orestbida/cookieconsent/Readme.md

         ```

 ## Support for multi-language website
-If you have a `multi-language website` and you want to be able to `dynamically change language of the cookie consent` based on the page language (or other dynamic params), you can achieve that byassigning the value to `cc_current_lang`.
-In the example below the language is fetched from `lang="..."` attribute of html tag:
+If you have a `multi-language website` and you want to be able to `dynamically change language of the cookie consent` based on the page language (or other dynamic params), you can achieve that by assigning the value to `cc_current_lang`.
+In the example below the language is fetched from `lang="..."` attribute of the &lt;html&gt; tag:
 ```js
 cc_auto_language : false,
 // 'en' is used as fallback